Jessica Pegula Net Worth: Her Earnings, Brand Deals And Fancy Assets

 While she was playing regularly in WTA Tour events and major tournaments, Jessica Pegula had to wait till 2019 to break into the top 100 of the WTA singles rankings for the first time in her career.
 The same year, Pegula won her maiden WTA singles title at the Washington Open, defeating Italian player Camila Giorgi in the final.
 The win propelled her to a then-career-best ranking of world number 55.

-Jessica Pegula made it to her first quarter-final in major tournaments at the 2021 Australian Open, however, she lost to eventual runner-up Jennifer Brady.
-The following year, Pegula made it to three quarter-finals in Grand Slam singles events, namely the Australian Open, the French Open and the US Open.
+Jessica Pegula made it to her first quarter-final in major tournaments at the 2021 Australian Open.
+However, she lost to eventual runner-up Jennifer Brady.
+The following year, Pegula made it to three quarter-finals in singles events at Grand Slams, namely the Australian Open, the French Open and the US Open.
 She even qualified for the 2022 WTA Finals in both singles and doubles events (partnering with Coco Gauff), becoming the first American woman to qualify for the WTA Finals since Sloane Stephens in 2018 and the first American to qualify in both singles and doubles events in the WTA Finals since Serena Williams and Venus Williams in 2009.
-Even though she did not have a respectable outing in either event at the WTA Finals, Jessica Pegula finished 2022 ranked inside the top 10 in both disciplines (number 3 in singles and number 6 in doubles).
+Even though she did not have a respectable outing in either event at the WTA Finals, Jessica Pegula finished 2022 with a top 10 ranking in both disciplines (number 3 in singles and number 6 in doubles).

-As of September 2023, Jessica Pegula is ranked third in WTA singles rankings, and she holds the sixth spot in WTA doubles rankings.
+As of September 2023, Jessica Pegula is ranked third in the WTA singles rankings and holds the sixth spot in the WTA doubles rankings.

 A Look At The Best Tennis Players of 2023

-How much is Jessica Pegula’s net worth in 2023 which is widely talked about?
+How much is Jessica Pegula’s net worth in 2023 and why is it widely talked about?

 Any figure in billions is bound to draw the attention of people.
-Coupled with the fact that the number in question is a sports personality’s net worth, it is hardly unimaginable as to why people are bereft of words looking at the figure.
+Coupled with the fact that the number in question is about a sports personality’s net worth, it is hardly unimaginable that people are bereft of words when looking at the figure.

 According to various reports, Jessica Pegula’s net worth, in 2023, stands at a mammoth USD 6.7 billion.
-The figure can accommodate the combined net worths of tennis stalwarts such as Roger Federer, Serena Williams, Novak Djokovic, Rafael Nadal, Pete Sampras and Andre Agassi, only to name a few.
+That’s right, a billion not a million!
+The massive figure can accommodate the combined net worths of tennis stalwarts such as Roger Federer, Serena Williams, Novak Djokovic, Rafael Nadal, Pete Sampras and Andre Agassi, just to name a few.

 However, Jessica Pegula has been candid about her billion-dollar net worth not entirely being hers.
 In an interview during Wimbledon Open 2023, she blatantly mentioned that the net worth figure because of which people refer to her as a billionaire actually belongs to her parents.
 “I personally don’t have that money.
 It’s probably my dad’s or my parents’.
 My family obviously is pretty well-known back in America,” Pegula said.